ANTsX/ANTsPy/CONTRIBUTING.md

 }
 ```

-The `WRAP_function.cxx` file is the SAME for every ANTs function - simply exchange the word "Atropos" with whatever the function name is.
+The `WRAP_Atropos.cxx` file is the same for every ANTs function - simply exchange the word "Atropos" with whatever the function name is and include the correct file.

 Next, we add the following two lines to the top of the `src/main.cpp` file: